Picard groups of moduli spaces of curves with symmetry: Symmetric mapping class groups and moduli spaces of symmetric curves

-There is a natural homomorphism obtained by sending a the class of a homeomorphism $[f]\in \text{LMod}_p(X)$ to the class of a lift $[\tilde{f}]$.
-It can be shown that, under the conditions we have imposed on $p$, the homomorphism $\Phi$ is actually an isomorphism.
-Coverings with this property are said to have the \emph{Birman-Hilden property}.
+There is a natural homomorphism obtained by sending the class of a homeomorphism $[f]\in \text{LMod}_p(X)$ to the class of a lift $[\tilde{f}]$.
+A celebrated result of Birman--Hilden \cite{birmanhilden} states that, under the conditions we have imposed on $p$, the homomorphism $\Phi$ is actually an isomorphism.
+Coverings with this property are said to have the \emph{Birman--Hilden property}.
 We therefore have a short exact sequence

 where the homomorphism $\text{SMod}_p(S_g)\rightarrow \text{LMod}_p(X)$ sends the class of a homeomorphism to the class $[\overline{g}]$ of the induced homeomorphism of $X$.